What Is Voter Suppression?

 These more restrictive voting laws overwhelmingly impacted people of color, senior citizens, the poor, disabled and sick, and college students.

 There are three primary forms of state-sponsored voter suppression: The first makes it harder for people to register to vote.
 The second makes it harder for people to get to the polls.
 The third manipulates precinct boundaries to dilute or concentrate the vote for one party.
 There are also illegal voter suppression activities, like the destruction of voter registration cards.

 Voter registration suppression examples include:

-- Stricter voter ID requirements: accepting only certain kinds of IDs, requiring certain kinds of documentation to get IDs, requiring certain kinds of photos
+- Stricter voter ID laws such as accepting only certain kinds of IDs, requiring certain kinds of documentation to get IDs, and requiring certain kinds of photos

 - Residency requirements and address requirements

 - “Intention to stay" requirements

 - Restrictions on voter registration drives